Chinese Mustard Green Recipe

 Chinese mustard greens substitute

 Because Chinese mustard greens and curled-leaf mustard leaves both belong to the same plant family – Brassica juncea.
 They have similar flavor and taste.
-In my recipe, I suggest using curled-leaf mustard leaves as a substitute for the flavor.
+If you can’t find Chinese mustard greens, I suggest using curled-leaf mustard leaves as a substitute.

 More Chinese Green Vegetables: